MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/turning-on-and-using-call-quality-dashboard.md

   - ms.teamsadmincenter.directrouting.cqd
   - ms.lync.lac.ToolsCallQualityDashboard
   - seo-marvel-apr2020
-description: Learn about how to turn on and use the Call Quality Dashboard and get summary reports of quality of calls.
+description: Learn about how to turn on and use the Call Quality Dashboard (CQD) and get summary reports of quality of calls.
 ---
 # Set up the Call Quality Dashboard